Communication

 Prerequisites

-- Make sure you can generate an OAuth access tokens for the businesses that need to be connected to the channel
+• Make sure you can generate an OAuth access token for the businesses that need to be connected to the channel

 (a) implementing the communication app interface

-For the purpose of this guide, let's assume we are building a channel for WhatsApp messages.
+For this guide, let's assume we are building a channel for WhatsApp messages.

 --header 'Content-Type: application/json' \